Oipie/oipie-api-core/README.md

     * api: code all controllers and DTO
     * config: configuration files
     * core: all modules on the application.
-2. tests - E2E tests
+    * tests: E2E tests and fixtures
 3. .github - Github actions integration for CI/CD

 ## 🏘 How is the code organized?